FACTBOX-Quotes from last day of Republican National Convention themed "Land of Greatness" | Politics

 President Donald Trump prepared to attack Democratic rival Joe Biden in front of a large crowd on the South Lawn of the White House on Thursday, as the United States struggles to address the coronavirus pandemic and a wave of anti-racism protests.

 The following includes excerpts of the speech Trump will make on Thursday night, as well as remarks from other speakers as delivered.
-U.S. HOUSE MINORITY LEADER KEVIN MCCARTHY:
+SENATE MAJORITY LEADER MITCH MCCONNELL OF KENTUCKY:

+"Today's Democratic Party doesn't want to improve life for middle America.
+They prefer that all of us in flyover country keep quiet.
+And let them decide how we should live our lives.
+They want to tell you when you can go to work.
+When your kids can go to school.
+They want to tax your job out of existence, and then send you a government check for unemployment.
+They want to tell you what kind of car you can drive, what sources of information are credible, and even how many hamburgers you can eat."
+"I’m immensely proud of the work the Republican Senate has done, acting as a firewall against Nancy Pelosi’s agenda."

 "The Republican Party goes forward united, determined, and ready to welcome millions of Democrats, Independents, and anyone who believes in the Greatness of America and the righteous heart of the American People."
 "This towering American spirit has prevailed over every challenge, and lifted us to the summit of human endeavor.
 At no time before have voters faced a clearer choice between two parties, two visions, two philosophies, or two agendas."